michael-jones253/Cocoa-CouchDB-http-tool/README.md

 ]}
 </code></pre>

-This is an example of a "map" operation only and what it is doing is returning me all the skateboard wheel diameter (traditionally in mm) for all documents that describe skate shops i.e. have the pre-requesite fields of city, shop, and wheels.
+This is an example of a "map" operation only and what it is doing is returning all the skateboard wheel diameter (traditionally in mm) for all documents that describe skate shops i.e. have the pre-requesite fields of city, shop, and wheels.
+Map function return a list of keys and values and because the javascript "emit" function was supplied the city as the first argument, that becomes the key.

 An irrelevant point in case you are wondering what the "decks" key refers to in the full documents described above - that is the wooden part of the skateboard and traditionally refers to the width in inches.
 Skateboards have a curious mixture of imperial and metric measurements - the metal wheel mounting known as the "truck" actually has an axle diameter in mm which is slightly undersize for an imperial "608" sized bearing - its close enough and being oversized never seizes unlike some attempts to produce more finely engineered skateboards!

 We can take the map operation a step further by adding a "reduce" javascript function to our query design document.
 <pre><code>
+{”views”:{“get wheels”:{“map”:”function(doc) {
+    if(doc.shop && doc.wheels && doc.city) {
+        emit(doc.city, doc.wheels);}}”,
+        ”reduce”:”function(k, v) {
-{“_id”:”_design/redwheels”,”_rev”:”4-e208db53c7d9914ef2437f547efb986c”,”views”:{“get wheels”:{“map”:”function(doc) { if(doc.shop && doc.wheels && doc.city) { emit(doc.city, doc.wheels);}}”,”reduce”:”function(k, v) { var total, count; total = 0; count = 0; for (var idx in v) { for (var idy in v[idx]) { total = total + v[idx][idy];}  count = count + v[idx].length; }; return (total / count); }”}}}
+            var total, count; total = 0; count = 0;
+            for (var idx in v) {
+                for (var idy in v[idx]) {
+                    total = total + v[idx][idy];
+                }
+                count = count + v[idx].length;
+            };
+            return (total / count); }”}}}
 </code></pre>

-POST it off to a new design document (assuming we want to keep the original query above), or PUT it if we want to edit the original.
+POST it off to a new design document URI (assuming we want to keep the original map query), or PUT it if we want to edit the original.

 <pre><code>
 http://127.0.0.1:5984/hello/_design/redwheels/_view/getwheels?key="Melbourne"